dzlab/dzlab.github.io/_posts/2023-10-01-gcp_serverless_rag-i.md

   return chunks
 ```

-Step 2: Generate vector embedding for each chunk by calling an Embedding Generation service
+### Text embedding with Vertex AI

-- In this demo, Vertex AI text embedding model is used to generate vector embeddings, which outputs a 768-dimensional vector for each chunk of text.
+This helper function uses Vertex AI text embedding model to generate vector embeddings, which are a 768-dimensional vectors.
+It takes a list of document chunks and calls Vertex AI Embedding Generation service with a batch of chunks each time, then adds the embeddings to each chunk's object using the key `"embedding"`.

->⚠️ The following code snippet may run for a few minutes.

 ```python
 from langchain.embeddings import VertexAIEmbeddings